COAPE Diploma in Animal Behaviour (DipCABT)

 - 2 Case Studies.

-An Online course comprising approximately 80 hours of lectures filmed in a live lecture setting, research assignments, case studies, Community Service in Animal Welfare where allowed, and comprehensive tutor and student interactive sessions via Skype.
+An Online course comprising approximately 80 hours of lectures filmed in an online live lecture setting, research assignments, case studies, pro bono consultations and community service in animal welfare where allowed, plus comprehensive live tutor and student interactive sessions via Zoom, a very active closed Facebook page and WhatsApp group.

-Each of the five lecture-based Modules comes with a comprehensive set of course notes that build into an authoritative reference text and a workbook to help students develop and integrate ideas throughout the course.
-Students also have password-protected access to the dedicated on-line COAPE Student Resource Centre where additional support and course materials are available.
+Each of the five lecture-based Modules comes with a comprehensive set of course notes that build into an authoritative reference text and workbook, to help students develop and integrate ideas throughout the course.
+Students also have password-protected access to the dedicated on-line COAPE Student Resource Centre where the lectures are presented, plus additional support and course materials are available.

-The Online Diploma starts every February, June and October internationally.
+The Online Diploma starts every February, June and October internationally, students can enrol at any time.

 Electronic course notes are provided for each lecture Module.